 Other policies not listed below can be found on the following pages:

 All intake paperwork must be completed at least 24 hours prior to your first appointment.
 You will complete the paperwork electronically in our secure patient portal.
 If your paperwork is not completed at least 24 hours prior to your first appointment, your appointment will have to be postponed.
-There are legal requirements that mandate we get your signatures on some forms prior to the onset of treatment, and your provider needs time to review this information in advance.
+Legal requirements mandate that we obtain your signatures on some forms prior to the onset of treatment, and your provider needs time to review this information in advance.

 All patients must be fully clothed, alert, and not intoxicated when attending appointments.
-If your therapist has reasonable suspicion that you may be under the influence of drugs or alcohol, they have the right to reschedule the session for a more appropriate time.
+If your provider has reasonable suspicion that you may be under the influence of drugs or alcohol, they have the right to cancel the session and reschedule for a more appropriate time.

 Please provide your full attention during your appointment.
 If you are not able to provide adequate attention, your provider reserves the right to reschedule your appointment.
 For example, it is not appropriate to have your telehealth appointment while you are driving or completing other tasks.
 Ensuring your safety and well-being is our top priority.
-It is essential to create a dedicated and focused environment where you can fully engage in the therapeutic process.
+It is essential to create a dedicated and focused environment where you can fully engage in the treatment process.
 By eliminating distractions and potential hazards, you can maximize the benefits of your sessions and enhance the quality of your experience.

 Emails and Text Messages

 Email and texting are not 100% secure.
-If you voluntarily choose to communicate with your therapist via emailing or texting, you are agreeing to take the following risks:
+If you voluntarily choose to communicate with your provider via emailing or texting, you are agreeing to take the following risks: